SanderMertens/flecs/Manual.md

 This will match all entities that have `Position, Velocity`, _and_ that have a container (parent) entity that has the `Position` component.
 This facilitates building systems that must traverse entities in a hierarchical manner.

-`CONTAINER` columns are available to the system as a shared component.
+`CONTAINER` columns are available to the system as a shared columns.

 ##### CASCADE modifier
 The `CASCADE` modifier is similar to an optional `CONTAINER` column, but in addition it ensures that entities are iterated over in the order of the container hierarchy.